PV Ratio Formula is Profit Volume Ratio Formula

 Note: Profit volume Ratio value will be the same irrespective of whether the contribution or profits are considered in the formulas

-What are the advantages of the PV Ratio?
+What are the advantages of the PV ratio?

 Also Read: True Up Journal Entry

-Runners Insight#1
+Runners’ Insight#1

-What does Break Even Point means?
+What does Break-Even Point mean?

 BEP in Value = (Fixed Costs/PV ratio)*100